 Meghan Markle is said to start her day with a fruit-packed smoothie and celebrities who are juice cleanse advocates include Gwyneth Paltrow, Salma Hayek and Kate Hudson, who are all said to swear by a juice cleanse to detox, reset and restart.
 And we don't know about you, but we need something to give our bodies a big old boost.

 Thankfully, juice cleanses have had something of a makeover from the days of lemon juice and cayenne pepper or nothing but greens.
 You can try delicious soup cleanses, juice fasts with filling nut milks, and many more, and you don't even have to make the juices yourself - you can order a juice cleanse online.
 Genius!
 Note: It's best to consult with your doctor before embarking on a juice fast.

-MORE: 19 wellness apps to download right now
+MORE: 21 of the best wellness apps to download in 2021

 Juices are packed with fruit and vegetables to help detox your body